yoosuf/DX-Auth/README.md

   * Login attempt (optional).
 You can use this to display catpcha after specified try to login to prevent bot.
   * Event feature (For example: You can put your own code like PM welcome message after user activated, etc).
   * Captcha (optional, reCAPTCHA).
-  * Simple admin panel (So you can customize it, include it into your own admin panel, or delete if you don’t need it).
+  * Simple admin panel (So you can customise it, include it into your own admin panel, or delete if you don’t need it).
   * Most of the feature is optional, means you can turn it off in config file, delete it, or just don’t use it.

 DX Auth is tested in CI 2.1